 Materialization of delivered data¶

-The to_awk() function provides a streamlined method to materialize the output of a ServiceX deliver() call into Awkward Arrays, Dask arrays, or iterators.
+This page covers the usage of to_awk() for materializing the output of a ServiceX deliver() call into Awkward Arrays, Dask arrays, or iterators, and demonstrates integration with common analysis patterns.

 Overview¶